eliasb/dfdocker/README.md

     $ git clone https://github.com/eliasb/dfdocker.git ./

-After issuing the above command you may be prompted to login to your Docker account.
+After issuing the above command you may be prompted to login to your GitHub account.
 The above command will simply download all the necessary files and folder structure into your client's folder.

 Now is time to execute the **docker-compose.yml** file.